lemmyz4n3771/MalMacro-Doc-Generator/README.md

 ## Malicious VBA Macro Generator
 One general way to gain a foothold on a user's machine in a red-teaming engagement is the use of delivering a document that has a macro enabled that executes a command, which is triggered upon the user opening the document.
-This program generates one such document in ODT format (I may add Word, and Excel documents later).
+This program generates one such document in ODT or ODS format (I may add Word, and Excel documents later).

 ### Update 2
 MalMacro now supports ODS files.